oracle/python-cx_Oracle/doc/cursor.rst

    This read-write attribute specifies the number of rows to fetch at a time internally and is the default number of rows to fetch with the :meth:`~Cursor.fetchmany()` call.
-It defaults to 1 meaning to fetch a single row at a time.
+It defaults to 50 meaning to fetch 50 rows at a time.
 Note that this attribute can drastically affect the performance of a query since it directly affects the number of network round trips that need to be performed.
+This is the reason for setting it to 50 instead of the 1 that the DB API recommends.

 .. attribute:: Cursor.bindarraysize